 The Washington, DC area has some excellent resources for choosing the right camp for your child.
 Many summer camp programs in the Washington, DC area fill up quickly so you should plan ahead and apply early.
 Be sure to call the camp to check on availability before sending in your application.
-To learn about a variety of options, attend a camp fair or find a local camp guide.
+To ask questions and learn about a variety of options in one place, attend a camp fair during the winter months.

 Washington Parent Magazine provides camp guides in their February through April issues.
 Publications are available at over 1500 locations including Toys R Us, Zany Brainy, Fresh Fields, Borders Books, libraries, and community centers.
 The camp guide is also available online.